 Let’s imagine that our information was differently organized.

 This is a bit more cumbersome.
-But, as you can see, it’s actually the exact same function.
+But, as you can see, it’s the same function.
 The only difference is that you select the first line (B1 through I1) and the second line (B2 through I2) instead of selecting the columns that you selected previously.
 It will work in the same way.

-What about VLOOKUP and HLOOKUP?
+What about VLOOKUP and HLOOKUP Functions?

-If you’re using LOOKUP, you should also be aware of the twin functions VLOOKUP and HLOOKUP, which extend its functionality.
+If you’re using Google spreadsheet LOOKUP, you should also be aware of the twin functions VLOOKUP and HLOOKUP, which extend its functionality.
 There may be times when using a VLOOKUP or HLOOKUP command will be easier or better than trying to use LOOKUP.

-Note that the algorithm reads as follows:
+Note that the algorithm for the VLOOKUP formula reads as follows:

 =VLOOKUP(“Catcher in the Rye”,B2:D9,2)